coop152/obsidian-vaults/Year 3/Algorithms and Complexity/Revision/Problems and Solutions.md

 	- Polynomial time complexity of $O(nm^2)$, where $n$ is the number of vertices and $m$ is the number of edges.
 ---
 # Maximum Bipartite Matching
-Given: Connected undirected graph $G$
+Given: bipartite graph $G$
+Return: Maximum matching